kennethd/empower-canvasser/README.md

 The script used to initialize the db within the container can be found @ [001-create-db.sql](https://github.com/kennethd/empower-canvasser/blob/main/docker/mysql/docker-entrypoint-initdb.d/001-create-db.sql)

-## tech choices part four: Sequelizer ORM
+## dev choices part four: Sequelizer ORM
 I don't always go the route of ORMs, but [Sequelize](https://sequelize.org/) looks like a good promise-based, expert-created data access layer with features like logging baked-in.
 Also the approach is very familiar/similar to